 You love gaming, you have a lot of know-how to pass on, and you have a magnetic personality: you are ready to become a great YouTube gaming commentator.
 All you need is gaming gear.
 We have already listed some of the best YouTube video shooting equipment lists for starting recording videos, here we will run through some of the best YouTube equipment for gaming channels, sorted into categories for game recording, audio, and video (facecam).

 YouTube Equipment You Should Have for Gaming Channels [Gaming Gears]

 1. Game Recording [Capture Card & Game Recording Software]

 Game recording software, or hardware, is what you will use to capture your in-game footage.
 The worst thing you can do is try to point a camera at the screen of your computer or television; recording your screen directly is a must.
 What kind of game capture gear you need will depend on what kind of game you are playing.

-For recording games on your computer screen you may only need software, and there are a few quality options out there for free.
+For recording games on your computer screen, you may only need software, and there are a few quality game recording software out there for free.
 One popular option among YouTube gamers is called OBS, or ‘Open Broadcaster Software’.
 OBS is free to download from Obsproject.com.
-The thing that makes it great for gamers is it can be used for livestreaming to YouTube, or other sharing sites like Twitch.tv (which has a focus on gaming videos).
+The thing that makes it great for gamers is it can be used for live streaming to YouTube, or other sharing sites like Twitch.tv (which has a focus on gaming videos).